kit-data-manager/ro-crate-java/README.md

 2. FileEntity (used in the example above)
 3. WorkflowEntity

+Note: if you add an entity with @id that is already in the crate, the old one will be overwritten.

 if you want to add something that is missing you can use **DataEntity** and add all the thinks you want example:
 ```java
 new DataEntity.DataEntityBuilder()